Should you buy a new or used car? It depends on your needs and preferences as a buyer, but there are plenty of good vehicles out there either way.

 But buying a used car has its own risks that could cost you over the long run.
 The fact is, you are buying a vehicle that someone else has owned and driven.
 You don’t know how it’s been driven or how well it’s been cared for.
 A used car will almost certainly require maintenance and possibly expensive major repairs sooner than a new one, and those repairs probably won’t be covered by a warranty.

 In the end, the decision to buy new or used boils down to what you can afford and what will give you peace of mind.

 The Case for Buying New

-For some people, buying used isn't an option; they want a brand-spanking-new car.
+For some people, buying used isn’t a consideration; they want a brand-spanking-new car.
 They want to select the color and the features in it.
-There's definitely a pride of ownership and peace of mind in being a vehicle's first owner.
+There’s definitely a pride of ownership and peace of mind in being a vehicle’s first owner.
 Some other advantages include:

-Roadside assistance: In addition to a comprehensive warranty, virtually all mainstream new cars and light trucks come with some level of free roadside assistance while the vehicle remains under warranty.
+- Roadside assistance: In addition to a comprehensive warranty, virtually all mainstream new cars and light trucks come with some level of free roadside assistance.
 In addition, some automakers reimburse you or provide alternate transportation if you are stranded far from home.